Skip to main content

 We created accounts on all 5 platforms and ran identical test scenarios over 30 days.
 For expense management tools: we submitted 50 receipts (mix of physical crumpled receipts, email invoices, and PDF bills), set up multi-level approval workflows with 3 approvers, tested mobile capture in varying lighting conditions, and generated month-end reconciliation reports for a fictional 75-person company.
 We measured receipt-to-report time, auto-categorization accuracy, and accounting sync reliability with QuickBooks Online.

 Our review team includes a former finance operations lead with 8 years of experience who validated our findings against real-world AP workflows.
 Pricing was verified directly from vendor websites in May 2026.
-All ratings reflect a startup/growing-team perspective — we score tools based on what a 50-500 employee company needs, not what enterprise procurement teams care about.
+All ratings reflect a startup/growing-team perspective.
+We score tools based on what a 50-500 employee company needs, not what enterprise procurement teams care about.

 Key Takeaways